geko1981/FakeItEasy/Assigning-out-and-ref-parameters.md

 # Implicitly Assigning `out` Parameter Values

-Any `Expression`-based `A.CallTo` configuration that's made on a method that has an out parameters will cause the value of the variable used in the `A.CallTo` to be assigned to the out parameter when the method is actually called.<sup>1</sup> For example:
+Any `Expression`-based `A.CallTo` configuration that's made on a method that has an out parameters will cause the value of the variable used in the `A.CallTo` to be assigned to the out parameter when the method is actually called.
+For example:

 ```csharp
 string configurationValue = "lollipop";